 State law requires a 20-day waiting period between the date of filing the petition and when the court might enter a final judgment.
 However, the timeframe of your divorce will depend in part on the type you file.

 You might be able to schedule a final hearing date within 30 days of filing a simplified dissolution of marriage.
-An uncontested divorce is also relatively efficient but takes longer than simplified dissolution.
+An uncontested divorce is also relatively efficient but takes longer than a simplified dissolution.
 Depending on how long it takes to serve the papers and wait for a filed answer, you can finalize an uncontested divorce in a few months.

 The duration of a contested divorce is significantly longer and depends on how long it takes to file paperwork, negotiate a settlement, and wait for a trial date.
 Many contested divorces are resolved in around six months, while others take a year or longer.